acend/ch-open-workshop-tage-training/content/en/docs/02/03_exposingaservice.md

 {{% alert title="Note" color="primary" %}}
 If `NodePort` is not supported in your environment then you can use `--type=ClusterIP` (or omit this parameter completely as it is the default) and use port forwarding to the Service instead.

-Head over to task 6.3 in [lab 6](../06/) to learn how to use port forwarding.
 {{% /alert %}}